Solomon Kane: Le Loup

-Meaning "The Wolf", Le Loup is a French criminal mastermind whom Kane spent several years tracking down to avenge the murder of a dying girl he found, and her whole village.
-Kane eventually tracks Le Loup to Africa, where he first meets N'Longa, and justice is served after Kane kills him in a duel.
+Meaning "The Wolf," Le Loup is a French criminal mastermind who, among many crimes, slaughtered an entire village.
+Kane found the dying girl who was the sole survivor, swearing to avenge her and her people.
+Kane tracks Le Loup for several years, eventually finding him in Africa.
+Justice is served after Kane kills him in a duel.
+This adventure is also where Kane first encounters N'Longa.

 Jonas Hardraker

-He is known on all coasts of the civilized world as a ruthless pirate.
-He is a tall, rangy, broad-shouldered man, with a lean hawk-like cruel face, possibly the reason why he is known as "The Fishhawk".
+Hardraker is known on all coasts of the civilized world as a ruthless pirate.
+He is tall, rangy, and broad-shouldered, with a lean, cruel, hawk-like face, (possibly the reason he is known as "The Fishhawk").
 Solomon Kane hunted him for two years after Hardraker sank a ship carrying the daughter of an old friend of Kane's, the old friend going insane after hearing of his daughter's death.
 Kane finally confronted and killed Hardraker in England, where Hardraker was smuggling alcohol in partnership with Sir George Banway.